harmonicalchemy/modular-emacs/README.md

   $_  brew install multimarkdown
 ```

 That's it...
-Easy!
+Easy Peasy!  :octocat:

 **[\[Table of Contents\]](#table-of-contents)**

 #### Install Multimarkdown on Linux:

 On Linux you will have to clone/configure/make/build & maintain Multimarkdown yourself...
 No package managers for this on Linux baby.
 Sorry...
 Hey...
 You wanted to be cool like the hackers and use Linux?
 OK then...
 You don't need no stinking binary package managers anymore...
-Right!  :octocat:  Follow this link to: **[Build MultiMarkdown from Source!](./Docs/ModE-Build-MultiMarkdown-from-Src.md)**
+Right?  :trollface:  Follow this link to: **[Build MultiMarkdown from Source!](./Docs/ModE-Build-MultiMarkdown-from-Src.md)**

 > **Note:** if you run into trouble building Multimarkdown, you can probably skip that as well for later... _Pandoc, (install below) will serve your **Plan B** when such **"Murphys"** happen..._

 #### Usage:
 MultiMarkdown will provide more than enough conversion power for you as you also will be using **Pandoc** to convert to some of these same output formats...
-You may later also have TeX and LaTeX mode hooks to use as well...
+You will later also have TeX and LaTeX mode hooks to use as well...

 Now that you have Multimarkdown installed, **[Download The Manual Here](https://fletcher.github.io/MultiMarkdown-5/MMD_Users_Guide.pdf)**